PeterCamilleri/CX16/new/README.md

 The question then arises: What if you don't want any indexing?
 In that case you must sacrifice either the X or Y registers by setting them to zero.
 The answer is the new Zero Page Indirect mode that uses no index registers.
-This mode is available for any instruction with the Zero Page Indirect Indexed by Y mode.
+This new mode is available for any instruction that currently supports the Zero Page Indirect Indexed by Y mode.
 All 8 of them!

 #### Absolute Indexed by X, Indirect